 When you look around and see the ungodly prospering and others living any way they want, have you ever wondered, does being good matter?
-Why do some people seem to have no remorse for the way they live and even mock those who try to live right?
+Why do some people seem to have no remorse for the way they live and even mock those who try to live right … and get away with it?

 Jeremiah 49 & 50